 Seoul, South Korea

 With shimmering skyscrapers, dazzling neon-signage, chic coffee shops, 24-hour shopping, delicious street food and a “sheep cafe” (just like the famous cat café, you can pet sheep while you enjoy a coffee), the South Korean capital gives Tokyo a run for its money.
-This year launches an eight-day South Korea food tour on which travellers will discover the true meaning of Korean fried chicken.
+As well as main tourist stops, this year they are launching an eight-day South Korean food tour where travellers will discover the true meaning of Korean fried chicken.
+So if you’re looking for a buzzing city break holiday, Seoul could be the place for you.

 If you’re looking for more inspiration, read The Guardian’s Hot Spot Guide for 2017 with a list of must see places in the UK and across the world.